Table of Contents

 The distribution of publications that are for sale is governed by Board of Regents Policy: Direct Sales of Goods and Services (PDF) and Administrative Policy: Selling Goods and Services to External Customers.

-Banners in University properties and facilities must promote a University event sponsored by a department or unit.
+Signs and banners in University properties and facilities must promote a University event sponsored by a department or unit.

-Banners smaller than 14 x 22 inches should follow guidelines in the Postings section.
+Signs and banners smaller than 14 x 22 inches should follow guidelines in the Postings section.